UE and VR Development Technical Notes

 1>C:\Program Files\Epic Games\UE_4.15\Engine\Source\Runtime\Core\Public\Async/TaskGraphInterfaces.h(1379): note: see reference to class template instantiation 'TGraphTask<FFunctionGraphTask>' being compiled

-To resolve this, avoid including these Windows API header files in UE header files; instead, move them to the corresponding .cpp files.
+The solution to this problem is to avoid including these Windows API header files in UE header files; move them to the corresponding .cpp files instead.

-Getting the Cursor’s Relative Proportion in the Window in UE
+Getting the Relative Ratio of the Cursor in the Window in UE

-First, obtain the current window size through UGameViewportClient to get the SWindow, which allows you to retrieve the window size with SWindow::GetSizeInScreen:
+First, obtain the current window size using UGameViewportClient to get the SWindow, and then you can use SWindow::GetSizeInScreen to obtain the size:

 1